BentoOre0/Portfolio/README.md

 ## 🏆 Achievements in order of completion
 - **Project 1: Timed Sorts**
   - A python library which allows you to see the impacts of complexity and memory of different sorting algorithms.
+Literally times sorts
 - **Project 2: Fobisia Codify Draft**
   - A draft submission for the first hackathon i joined.
 Final copy has been lost :( with my team.
 - **Project 3: Automated Color Analysis**